quantumseeker/links/README.md

 ## Reference List
 # These are links I've begun compiling.
-Feel Free to peruse and see if anything interests you.

 **06/15/21**